 Hughes earned his doctorate in U.S. history from the University of Wisconsin-Madison and previously served as the Memphis Center's Andrew W. Mellon Postdoctoral Fellow.

 He’s been a featured lecturer at the Rock & Roll Hall of Fame Library & Archives, among several famous venues, and is working on a new book on the history of African-Americans and professional wrestling in the United States.

-The Center for Popular Music is one of the nation’s largest and richest repositories of research materials related to American vernacular music.
-The center and the Hall Writers Series are part of MTSU’s College of Media and Entertainment.
+The Center for Popular Music at MTSU, a part of the College of Media and Entertainment, is one of the nation’s largest and richest repositories of research materials related to American vernacular music.

 For more information on MTSU’s Center for Popular Music and its projects and special events, visit http://www.mtsu.edu/popmusic.